 Figure 2.26: Relative uncertainties on the diffractive gluon PDFs for the LHeC kinematics.
-Two different choices of scales are considered $\mu^2 = 6$ and $\mu^2 = 20 \text{ GeV}^2$.
-The blue, red, green bands and magenta line correspond to different maximal values of $\xi = 0.01, 0.03, 0.1, 0.32$, respectively.
+Two different choices of scales are considered $\mu^2=6$ and $\mu^2=20\,\mathrm{GeV}^2$.
+The blue, red, green bands and magenta line correspond to different maximal values of $\xi=0.01,0.03,0.1,0.32$, respectively.
 The cross-hatched areas show kinematically excluded regions.
 The bands indicate only the experimental uncertainties, see the text.

-1969 2.3.4 Factorisation tests using Hadronic Final States in Diffractive DIS
+2080 2.3.4 Factorisation tests using Hadronic Final States in Diffractive DIS

-The factorisation properties of diffractive DIS were a major topic of study at HERA [249] and 1970 are highly relevant to the interpretation of diffractive processes at the LHC [275].
-A general the-1971 oretical framework is provided by the proof [251] of a hard scattering collinear QCD factorisation 1972 theorem for semi-inclusive DIS scattering processes such as $ep \to epX$.
-This implies that the 1973 DPDFs extracted in fits to inclusive diffractive DIS may be used to predict perturbative cross 1974 sections for hadronic final state observables such as heavy flavour or jet production.
-Testing this 1975 factorisation pushes at the boundaries of applicability of perturbative QCD and will be a major 1976 topic of study at the LHeC.
-1977
+The factorisation properties of diffractive DIS were a major topic of study at HERA [253] and are highly relevant to the interpretation of diffractive processes at the LHC [279].
+A general theoretical framework is provided by the proof [255] of a hard scattering collinear QCD factorisation theorem for semi-inclusive DIS scattering processes such as $ep \rightarrow epX$.
+This implies that the DPDFs extracted in fits to inclusive diffractive DIS may be used to predict perturbative cross sections for hadronic final state observables such as heavy flavour or jet production.
+Testing this factorisation pushes at the boundaries of applicability of perturbative QCD and will be a major topic of study at the LHeC.

 Tests of diffractive factorisation at HERA are strongly limited by the kinematics.
-The mass of the dissociation system X is limited to approximately $M_X < 30 \text{ GeV}$, which implies for example that jet transverse momenta cannot be larger than about 15 GeV and more generally leaves very little phase space for any studies at perturbative scales.
+The mass of the dissociation system X is limited to approximately $M_X < 30 \,\text{GeV}$, which implies for example that jet transverse momenta cannot be larger than about 15 GeV and more generally leaves very little phase space for any studies at perturbative scales.
 As well as restricting the kinematic range of studies, this restriction also implied large hadronisation and scale uncertainties in theoretical predictions, which in turn limit the precision with which tests can be made.

 The higher centre-of-mass energy of the LHeC opens up a completely new regime for diffractive hadronic final state observables in which masses and transverse momenta are larger and theoretical uncertainties are correspondingly reduced.
 For example, M_X values in excess of 250 GeV are accessible, whilst remaining in the region $\xi < 0.05$ where the leading diffractive (pomeron) exchange dominates.
-The precision of tests is also improved by the development of techniques for NNLO calculations for diffractive jets [276].
+The precision of tests is also improved by the development of techniques for NNLO calculations for diffractive jets [280].

-Fig. 2.27 shows a simulation of the expected diffractive jet cross section at the LHeC, assuming 1990 DPDFs extrapolated from H1 at HERA [256], using the NLOJET++ framework [277].
-An 1991 integrated luminosity of 100 fb-1 is assumed and the kinematic range considered is $Q^2 > 2 \,\mathrm{GeV}^2$.
-1992 0.1 < y < 0.7 and scattered electron angles larger than 1°.
-Jets are reconstructed using the k_T 1993 algorithm with R = 1.
-The statistical precision remains excellent up to jet transverse momenta 1994 of almost 50 GeV and the theoretical scale uncertainties (shaded bands) are substantially reduced 1995 compared with HERA measurements.
-Comparing a measurement of this sort of quality with 1996 predictions refined using DPDFs from inclusive LHeC data would clearly provide an exacting 1997 test of diffractive factorisation.
-1998
+Fig. 2.27 shows a simulation of the expected diffractive jet cross section at the LHeC, assuming 2101 DPDFs extrapolated from H1 at HERA [260], using the NLOJET++ framework [281].
+An 2102 integrated luminosity of 100 fb-1 is assumed and the kinematic range considered is $Q^2 > 2 \,\mathrm{GeV}^2$, 2103 0.1 < y < 0.7 and scattered electron angles larger than 1°.
+Jets are reconstructed using the k_T 2104 algorithm with R=1.
+The statistical precision remains excellent up to jet transverse momenta 2105 of almost 50 GeV and the theoretical scale uncertainties (shaded bands) are substantially reduced 2106 compared with HERA measurements.
+Comparing a measurement of this sort of quality with 2107 predictions refined using DPDFs from inclusive LHeC data would clearly provide an exacting 2108 test of diffractive factorisation.
+2109